-Launch and Landing Facility Runway 15-33 (C-5 and Antonov aircraft)
+Launch and Landing Facility Runway 15-33 (C-5 and AN-124 aircraft).
+Source: Space Florida

-The State of Florida has been at the forefront of the growth and development of a sustainable and world-leading aerospace industry in the United States.
+The State of Florida is the unquestioned leader in growth and development of a sustainable and world-leading aerospace industry in the United States.
 The benefits of FDOT funded projects are evident in everyday life activities, not only of Floridians but billions of people around the world.
 The Spaceport Improvement Program is designed to stimulate private sector investment and commercial spaceport development.
 Most importantly, the quality of life for Floridians will continue to improve as a direct result of these infrastructure investments.
-This handbook describes key requirements for partnerships, application submittals, and project selection processes; Grant Management provisions, invoicing, and other project management topics; and strategies used to maintain the integrity of the program and its resources.
-Because the market, industry, and Program continues to evolve at a rapid pace, stakeholders are encouraged to coordinate with Space Florida or FDOT's Spaceport office.
-This will ensure compliance with applicable laws, rules, procedures, and plans, especially in cases where the facts or circumstances require additional guidance, interpretation, or deviation from this guidance.
+This handbook describes key requirements for partnerships, application submittals, and project selection processes; JPA provisions, invoicing, and other project management topics and strategies used to maintain the integrity of the program and its resources.
+Because of the market and industry, the program continues to evolve rapidly and direct coordination by stakeholders is encouraged with Space Florida or FDOT's Spaceport Office to ensure compliance with applicable laws, rules, procedures, and plans, especially in cases where the facts or circumstances require additional guidance, or interpretation